Romer's tree frog

-Romer's tree frog (Liuixalus romeri) is a species of frog native to Hong Kong With an average snout-vent length of 1.5 – 2.5 cm, it is the smallest amphibian recorded in the territory.
+Romer's tree frog (Liuixalus romeri) is a species of frog native to Hong Kong and a small portion of Guangxi, China.
+With an average snout-vent length of 1.5 – 2.5 cm, it is the smallest amphibian recorded in the territory.
 Despite its common name, it belongs to the family Rhacophoridae, instead of the Hylidae.

 It is named for John Dudley Romer.

 Description

 The female frog is slightly larger than the male.
 The body is tan brown, with the underside white.
 An X-like marking, made up of two crooked black lines, can be seen on the dorsum.
 Sometimes, the lines do not meet medially, thus leading to a chevron marking posteriorly.
 Underneath the X-like marking lies another upside-down V-like marking.
 The skin is peppered with fine granules.
 A distinct fold extends from the eye to the foreleg.

 Romer's tree frog has a triangular but blunt snout with brown-spotted lips.
 Between the eyes is a dark bar, which extends to the eyelids.
 The hind legs are long, slender, and barred with irregular brown-to-black cross-bands.
 All digits have small toe pads, which allow the frog to hang on tree branches or leaves.